 Where can I get a cup of tea?

-There are several places on the Forest - try the Duddleswell Tea-Rooms (dog friendly), the Hybrid Tea at Wych Cross Nurseries, the cafe at the Llama Park or the Ashdown Forest Garden Centre at Duddleswell, finally, The Ashdown Park Hotel serves luxurious cream teas.
+There are several places on the Forest - try the Duddleswell Tea-Rooms (dog friendly), the Hybrid Tea at Wych Cross Nurseries, the cafe at the Llama Park, the Ashdown Forest Garden Centre at Duddleswell, or The Ashdown Park Hotel where luxurious cream teas are served.
 There are also numerous cafes and pubs in Forest Row.
 There are lots of dog friendly pubs in the area such as The Red Lion at Chelwood Gate, The Hatch Inn at Colemans Hatch, The Blue Anchor just outside Crowborough, The Foresters in Fairwarp, The Roebuck at Wych Cross, The White Hart in Buxted, The Anchor and the Gallipot Inn at Hartfield.

 Can I ride my horse on the Forest?